How I got into science

 Non science biography

-My non-science self is comprised mostly of food, fitness, podcasts, and good friends.
+My non-science self is comprised mostly of grad school (I'm getting a Masters in Public Health at BU).
 I like pretending I’m on Top Chef (hey, thanks, Pinterest) and cooking for my friends and family – the sharing part is key here, as I still haven’t figured out how to only make enough food for one.
-I’m on a low-key mission to try out all the delicious burgers in the city, while subsequently exploring the surrounding areas.
+I’m on a low-key mission to try out all the delicious vegan food in the city, while subsequently exploring the surrounding areas.
 There are a lot of cool people/places/things in Boston, and I’m still in the process of uncovering all of them.
 Getting away from the city every so often is also key to my sanity, and I won’t say no to a drive by the ocean.
 I always smile at strangers, and would probably have 100 dogs if such were realistic.

 I also love talking politics, the world, current events, social injustices, and pretty much everything else with my dad on a regular basis.
 He keeps me thinking, keeps me grounded, and inspires me to think outside the box and/or bubble that we sometimes grow used to living in.